CCurl/c3/README.md

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
 The names of the register words are case-sensitive: (r0-r9, not R0-R9).
+They can be used as local or global variables.

 **Note:** The support for registers is built into c3, so they do NOT show up in "WORDS".